Looking for an entry point into the exciting world of Uniswap trading? We'll help you through it.

 Step 5: Confirm the trade

-What is Uniswap Trading?
+What Is Uniswap (UNI) Trading?

 Today, the majority of cryptocurrency trading occurs through centralized exchanges that are controlled by a single company.